Cherries: A Sure Sign of Summer

 SELECT and STORE

-In the United States, fresh cherries are in season from May through August, with frozen, canned, bottled (juices, vinegars and liqueurs) and dried cherries available year-round.
+In the United States, fresh cherries are in season from May through August, with frozen, canned, bottled (juices, vinegar, and liqueurs), and dried cherries available year-round.
 For best nutritional value and flavor, look for products that contain no preservatives or added sugar.
-When selecting fresh cherries, choose those that are firm and shiny, avoiding those that are soft, shriveled or have brown spots.
+When selecting fresh cherries, choose those that are firm and shiny, avoiding those that are soft, shriveled, or have brown spots.

 It may not seem like it, but cherries are a bit on the delicate side.
 They fare best when handled gently and stored in a cool place such as the refrigerator.
 Cherries also freeze well – check out these easy freezing instructions from the Rainier Fruit Company.

-- Fresh or dried sweet or sour cherries added to low-sugar muffins, quick breads, cakes, pancakes, crepes, bread pudding, custards, cookies or bars
+- Fresh or dried sweet or sour cherries added to low-sugar muffins, quick bread, cakes, pancakes, crepes, bread pudding, custards, cookies or bars

 Ansel, Karen, M.S., R.D., “Cherry Nutrition Benefits”, May/June 2012, EatingWell.com